AlekseyBuzmakov/FCAPS/FCAPS/schemas/EXAMPLES/Lattice-Computation-for-Composite-PS.md

 Here we specify that patterns are dealled with module "CompositPatternManagerModule" of type "PatternManagerModules".
 This module construct a direct product of other pattern structures given as params to the array PMs.
 Every element of this array is a description of a pattern manager module providing a certain semilattice of descriptions.

-We specify that the first one is a binary pattern mananger with the join as the semilattice operation and the second one is an interval tuple data.
+We specify that the first one is a binary pattern mananger with the join as the semilattice operation and the second one is an interval pattern structure.

 ## The file with the lattice